strategy-coach/workspaces-host/README.md

 The only downside to using Rust, Go, etc. as scripting languages is that we need to have compilers available.

-## Consider PocketBase.io as built-in BaaS

-Instead of using `simple-http-server` switch to [PocketBase.io](https://PocketBase.io) in case we need a built-in BaaS in home-polyglot.

 ## Create CLI completions for `psql` and other commands

 `strategy-coach/workspaces-host/lib/postgres/pgpass/pgpass.ts` has a TODO which